Why Perfectionism Isn't Worth It

 Comparing oneself to others is rarely a good practice.
 First, you have no idea of the other person’s reality (despite the image they project) and second, instead of celebrating your strengths, you’re focusing on your perceived weaknesses.

-If we want to live a happier life and move past the constant mode of comparison that some of us live in, we must stop seeing others as perfect before we can accept that we’re not perfect.
+If you want to live a happier life and move past the constant mode of comparison, you must stop seeing others as perfect so that you can accept that you’re not perfect.

 Once you let go of the idea that so & so has a perfect life, it’ll free you to be okay with your imperfections.